Phantasus/Cuis-Smalltalk-Slang/FAQ.md

 is itself a valid direction for this kind of translation, but not of how the author wants it: no bells and whizzles, just have the basic infrastructure for translating and simulating code.

-And as of the time of writing some of the parts of it isn't clearly marked as MIT License, whereas the author wants to reduce the possibility of being sued.